ErHaWeb/klaro_consent_manager/Documentation/Editor/Configuration/Content/Index.rst

     :Default: ''

-    Optional path to an additional XLIFF file that overwrites the default labels or adds new labels, for example for custom purposes or services.
+    Optional path to an additional XLIFF file that overwrites the default labels or adds new labels, for example for :ref:`custom purposes
+    <howto-custom-purpose>` or :ref:`custom services <howto-custom-service>`.
     If Fluid templates exist for these labels, the templates take precedence over the XLIFF text.
 It is common to render the original XLIFF label from the Fluid template through the `Label` partial.